mharen/mharen.github.io/_posts/2010/2010-10-how-to-lose-hour-tedcom.md

 ---
+layout: post
 date: '2010-10-04T12:45:00.001-04:00'
-description: ''
-published: true
-slug: 2010-10-how-to-lose-hour-tedcom
 categories:
-- In the News
+- in the news
-- Random Updates
+- random updates
-- Technology
+- technology
-time_to_read: 5
 title: 'How to lose an hour: TED.com'
 ---